lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 But what about the right part: the list and the forms?

-I'm working on it...
+I'm working on it, stay tuned...
-TODO...